IronShield-Tech/ironshield-docs/docs/platforms/api.md

 ## Overview

 The IronShield API verification system operates through a **cryptographically-secured token exchange process** that enables any third-party service to independently verify that a client has completed legitimate computational work (Proof of Work).
 This system is designed to be completely **offline-verifiable**, meaning verification can happen in sandboxed environments without any outbound network traffic to IronShield.
+For more detailed information on the PoW system, please see the [Core Platform Documentation](/docs/platforms/core).

 ### Key Features

-- **🔐 Offline Cryptographic Verification** - ECDSA signatures allow offline verification and authentication of PoW tokens
+- **🌐 Universal Compatibility** - Works with any HTTP-based API or service
+- **📦 Simple Integration** - Just verify HTTP headers - no complex SDKs required
 - **⚡ Zero-Latency Verification** - No need to contact IronShield servers for token validation
 - **🛡️ Sandboxed Security** - Verification works in completely isolated environments
-- **🌐 Universal Compatibility** - Works with any HTTP-based API or service
-- **📦 Simple Integration** - Just verify HTTP headers - no complex SDKs required
+- **🔐 Offline Cryptographic Verification** - ECDSA signatures allow offline verification and authentication of PoW tokens

 ## How It Works: Complete Verification Flow
 The IronShield verification process involves **eight distinct steps** that create a secure, verifiable chain of trust without requiring ongoing communication between your API and IronShield servers.
-Included in this diagram are also the custom X-IRONSHIELD http headers parties use to communicate with each other via this protocol.
+Included in this diagram are also the custom X-IRONSHIELD HHTP headers parties use to communicate with each other via this protocol.

 ```mermaid
 sequenceDiagram